at a glance

 Many Providence Medicare Advantage plans offer:

-Coverage, premiums, deductibles, out-of-pocket max limits, copays, and coinsurance rates vary widely from plan to plan.
-Research these details as you consider your different plan options.
-Here are some examples of costs from Providence’s list of 2020 Medicare Advantage plans:
+Premiums, deductibles, out-of-pocket limits, copays, and coinsurance rates vary widely from plan to plan.
+Research these details carefully as you consider your which plan will fit your coverage and financial needs.

 Because Medicare Advantage plans are private insurance plans, not every company offers coverage in every state.
 To compare plans in your area, you can use Medicare’s plan finder tool.

 Providence offers a variety of Medicare Advantage plans in Oregon and Washington.
 Most of the plans are HMOs, but Providence does offer a few HMO-POS plans that offer more choices.
 HMO-POS plans may come with higher copays and more cost-sharing for members.

 Providence also offers an HMO D-SNP program for people who are eligible for both Medicare and Medicaid.
 Most of the plans include prescription drug coverage.

 Costs, benefits, and provider networks vary from plan to plan, so you may want to use Medicare’s plan finder to explore each plan and find the ones that might work for you.